taironas/gonawin/docs/survey.md

 English
 =========

-Grade and comment why
+Grade and comment:

 1. Your experience in Gonawin from 1 to 10
 2. Ease of use of Gonawin
 3. The way to join a team
 4. Ease to join a tournament
-5. The ease of making predictions on matches
+5. Ease of making predictions on matches
-6. The access to the team information
+6. Access to the team information
-7. The access to a tournament information
+7. Access to a tournament information
-8. The access to predictions of a team
+8. Access to predictions of a team
-9. The interest of the web site
+9. Interest of the web site
 10. What kind of competition do you want to see on Gonawin?
 11. What functionality could be added to Gonawin to improve its use (comments, badges, sharing in social networks, avatars, ...)
 12. Would you like to get email notifications via email?